Lagrangian intersections and a conjecture of Arnol'd: Introduction

-The following Chekanov-type result about Lagrangian intersections partially verifies a more general format in the work of Kislev-Shelukhin~\cite[Section~8]{KS}.
-In view of the above inequality, our result strengthens Liu's \cite{Liu} in the monotone case.
+The following \textbf{Chekanov-type result} on Lagrangian intersections partially verifies a more general format in~\cite[Section~8]{KS}.
+Denote by $d_H$ the Lagrangian Hofer distance on $\cL(L)$ (cf. \cite{Ho2,Ch3}).
+It is well known that $\gamma \leq d_H$, see, e.g., \cite{KS}.
+In view of this inequality, our result strengthens Liu's \cite{Liu} in the monotone case.